How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Deciding on the location of your new home should be done carefully and strategically.
 It is essential to keep in mind your preferences as you view the different houses, as the location of it will be a gamechanger.
 This article will consider the various locations across the island and which area you should narrow down to.

 Travelling in this tiny island is not an issue at all.
-With an efficient train system, the Mass Rapid Transport (MRT) allows you to get to places rather quickly and easily.
+With an efficient train system, the Mass Rapid Transit (MRT) allows you to get to places rather quickly and easily.
 Even then, if you are travelling to the same place every day for school or for work, it may sometimes become tiring during your commute, especially if it takes more than 45 minutes to get to your destination.
-As such, if you travel via public transportation, you should ensure that your new home has easy access to the MRT, a bus stop to take you to one.
-Moreover, you should keep in mind those more travelled places, including your family’s place and the preferred school of choice for your children.
-This way, you are able to get to places easily If you are someone who drives, apart from choosing a location near to places more travelled to, it is suggested that your new home should have quick access to the expressways.
+As such, if you travel via public transportation, you should ensure that your new home has easy access to the MRT, or a bus stop to take you to one.
+Moreover, you should keep in mind those more travelled places, including your family's place and the preferred school of choice for your children.
+This way, you are able to get to places easily.
+If you are someone who drives, apart from choosing a location near to places more travelled to, it is suggested that your new home should have quick access to the expressways.

 In addition, it is better to have your new home conveniently located near amenities such as shopping centres, hawker centres as well as community centres, depending on your personal preference.
 That way, if you have to run errands or wish to take a quick bite, it is easily within reach.
 If you are someone who enjoys nature and or often exercise outdoors, you may wish to look for a home located near parks or trails.
 This way, you have easy access to take evening jogs without the hassle of travelling too far away.

-As for houses you are looking to purchase as an property investment, while the aforementioned does still apply, it is largely dependent on the demographic you intend to rent the home to.
+As for houses you are looking to purchase as a property investment, while the aforementioned does still apply, it is largely dependent on the demographic you intend to rent the home to.
 However, there are a few places that are more popular than others.
 Houses situated near the Central Business District (CBD) area, industrial or business parks such as the Changi Business Park, Buona Vista Biopolis or the Punggol Digital District are likely to attract more buyers because it is near to where most people work.
 Not forgetting areas where expatriates tend to reside at include Holland Village, the East Coast and Changi area will garner more potential renters, likely because these areas are where universities are located at.

 Conclusion